Barbara Core Manager

 Press ← to go back or 'q' to quit.

-Step 9 — Creating and launching the instance
+Step 9 — Create and launch the instance

-1. Downloads the Barbara Core image (if it is not present yet).
+- Downloads the Barbara Core image (if it is not already present).

-3. Creates the virtual disk image with the selected size.
+- Creates the virtual disk image at the selected size.

 Barbara Core instance successfully created